Sufian Abu Zaida: Academic career

 Dr. Abu Zaida also publishes press articles on a weekly basis commenting on contemporary Palestinian, Israeli and International political events.

 Political career

 Since the establishment of the Palestinian Authority in 1994, he served as Director General in the Ministry of Planning and International Cooperation, responsible for Israeli affairs.
 During this period, he was a member of the Steering Committee of the People-to-People program (part of the Oslo Accords and funded by the Government of Norway) and director of the Palestinian committee, where his responsibilities included the development of relations between the two peoples in order to support the peace process.
 During the same period, Abu Zayda served as a member of the Palestinian delegation responsible for negotiations regarding the release of Palestinian prisoners held in Israeli prisons.

+Mediator role

+Before the 7 October attacks, Abu Zayda served as a mediator between Israel and Hamas.

 Political views

 Abu Zaida is a senior leader in Fatah and was a member of the Fatah Revolutionary Council until May 31, 2014, when he was removed from the movement because of his public criticism of President Abbas' way of rule.